-This myth contends that since hydrogen burns with a mostly invisible flame, and since the Hindenburg’s flames were orange, it could not have been the hydrogen that was burning.
+This myth contends that since hydrogen burns with a mostly invisible flame, and since the Hindenburg’s flames were red or orange, it could not have been the hydrogen that was burning.

 (The only legitimate color photographs of the Hindenburg disaster were Kodachrome photos taken after the crash, which show the wreckage on the ground after all the hydrogen had burned off.)

-But even the original black & white photographs show flames which are clearly visible, and it is true that hydrogen burns with a mostly invisible flame.
-So how can that be?
+But the original black & white photographs do show flames that are clearly visible, and it is true that hydrogen burns with a mostly invisible flame, so how can that be?

 Here’s the simple explanation: Hydrogen does burn invisibly… but only when hydrogen is the only thing burning.

 As the Hindenburg was consumed by flame, it was not only the hydrogen which burned; it was also the canvas covering, the aluminum alloy framework, the steel bracing cables, the gelatine-cotton gas cells, the tanks of diesel fuel, and even the tables and chairs.
 And no-one has ever claimed that canvas, aluminum, steel, or diesel fuel burns with an invisible flame.

 In addition, not only did the rest of the Hindenburg’s components emit color and light as they burned, but they also acted as a mantle.
 A “mantle” is the part of a gas lamp that glows to emit light.
 Most flammable gases burn without color, which is why gas lanterns always use a mantle; the gas burns and creates heat, but it is the mantle which glows and emits light.
 The aluminum girders and steel bracing wires of the Hindenburg were the largest mantle in gas lamp history.